Alex Ibacache

-Alex Matías Ibacache Mora (born 11 January 1999) is a Chilean footballer who plays as left back for Argentine side San Lorenzo on loan from Everton de Viña del Mar.
+Alex Matías Ibacache Mora (born 11 January 1999) is a Chilean footballer who plays as left back for Everton de Viña del Mar on loan from Argentine side Belgrano.

 Club career

 In 2023, he joined Argentine side San Lorenzo on loan from Everton on a deal for one year with an option to buy.
+After issues with San Lorenzo, he ended his contract with both them and Everton and joined Belgrano on a deal until December 2025.
+In August 2024, he returned to Everton on loan.

 International career

 At under-20 level, Ibacache represented Chile in both the 2018 South American Games, winning the gold medal, and the 2019 South American Championship.

+Personal life

+His brother, Lucas Andrés, is a footballer from the San Luis de Quillota youth system who emigrated to Albania joining KF Butrinti in 2023 and KF Maliqi in 2024.